-- All activities must be supervised. - On-site supervision is required during initial instruction. - In-the-area supervision is required after initial instruction. - Setting up of equipment requires on-site supervision. - The level of supervision must be commensurate with the inherent risk of the activity.
+- All activities must be supervised. - On-site supervision is required. - The level of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
 These volunteers must be accompanied by a supervisor.